openkruise/openkruise.io/kruisegame/introduction.md

 ## List of core features

-OpenKruiseGame has the following core features:
+OpenKruiseGame(OKG) has the following core features:

 * Hot update based on images and hot reload of configurations
 * Update, deletion, and isolation of specified game servers